redthor/word-finder/README.md

 The fixed array dictionary is best for the recursion strategy while the Trie-based dictionary is used in concert with the permutation builder to avoid a full scan.

-### Delegate Pattern

-The WordFinder service has a set of delegates

 ## Endpoints